Where to turn for financial support

 Section 12 payments

-If you are a vulnerable person aged 18 or over, you can get help to cover emergencies and debts.
+If you're a vulnerable person aged 18 or over, you can get help to cover emergencies and debts.
 This assistance can come in the form of cash payments or vouchers.
-Contact your council for more information.
+Contact your local council for more information.

 Prepayment meter support